mas-bandwidth/netcode/README.md

 * Protection against packet replay attacks.
 * Protection against zombie clients.

-Save yourself some time by using netcode.io instead of writing and testing all this yourself!
+Save some time by using netcode.io as the foundation for your network protocol instead of writing and testing all this yourself!

 # How does it work?